PsychD in Clinical Psychology

 Applications are expected to be well written, demonstrating a good grasp of the English language.
 Values are expected to be in accordance with those encapsulated in the NHS Values.

-Applicants satisfying the minimum criteria, as specified in the Entry Requirements section above, will be invited to sit a written test and an online test.
-Applicants will receive notification of this invitation by Friday 9 February 2018 at the latest.
+Applicants satisfying the minimum criteria, as specified in the Entry Requirements section above, will be invited to sit a written test and an online situational judgement test.

-The written test will be conducted jointly with the Salomons Programme, Canterbury Christ Church University and the University of East London.
-The written test for these programmes will take place on Saturday 17 February 2018.
+The written test is conducted jointly with the Salomons - Canterbury Christ Church University Programme and the University of East London Programme.
+The written test for these programmes will take place on Saturday 16 February 2019.

-Due to the Surrey, Salomons and UEL courses operating different minimum entry requirements relating to past work experience and academic credentials, applicants applying to courses may be eligible to take the test for one course but not the others.
-The test locations for those who meet the minimum requirements will be as follows:
+Due to the Surrey, Salomons and UEL courses operating different minimum entry requirements relating to past work experience and academic credentials, applicants applying to more than one of these three courses may be eligible to take the test for one course but not the others.

 All applicants must possess a full valid driving licence by the date of the written test (subject to reasonable adjustments for disability).
 All applicants are required to bring their photocard with them on the day of the written test.
 This will also be used to document photographic proof of identity.
 If applicants cannot bring the required document they will not be eligible to sit the written test.
 No other forms of identification will be accepted.
-If applicants are sitting the test at UEL they will also need to email a scanned copy of their driving licence to Surrey by 13 February 2018.
-If they are successful in being invited to interview they will need to supply additional proof of holding a full valid driving licence (eg DVLA check code).
+If applicants are sitting the test at one of our partner institutions they will also be required to send a scanned copy of their driving licence to the Surrey Admissions Team prior to the written test.

 Copies of past test papers may be downloaded from the Salomons programme website, however, the exact format of the test may be altered from year to year.